revical/revical/README.md

 ### 🛠️ Developer Documentation

-To learn more about the Revical codebase, please read [**`docs/developers/README.md`**](docs/developers/README.md).
-It includes guides on how to set up your development environmentow to build the project, and how to contribute to the project.
+To learn more about the Revical codebase, please read [**docs/developers/README.md**](docs/developers/README.md).
+It includes guides on how to set up your development environment, how to build the project, and how to contribute to the project.

 ## 👤 User Documentation

-To learn more about how to use Revical, please navigate to [**`revical.github.io/docs`**](https://revical.github.io/docs).
+To learn more about how to use Revical, please navigate to [**revical.github.io/docs**](https://revical.github.io/docs).
 It includes guides on how to use Revical, and the features that are available.

 ## ✨ Inspiration